-In sum, cognitive bridging involved practices that facilitated organizational members to cope with uncertainty and vulnerability by developing their understanding of the present situation in an open, honest and respectful manner, and provided a positive future vision so that the question "Who will we be as an organization in the future?" could be answered positively, in a way that highlighted continuity in the organization's core purpose and values.
+In sum, cognitive bridging involved practices that facilitated organizational members to cope with uncertainty and vulnerability by developing their understanding of the present situation in an open, honest and respectful manner, and provided a positive future vision so that the question 'Who will we be as an organization in the future?' could be answered positively, in a way that highlighted continuity in the organization's core purpose and values.

-Emotional embodying
+Emotional embodying.
 Emotional embodying involves prioritizing emotions triggered by the jolt by creating spaces for emotions to be shared, worked through and shifted.
 It includes individual and collective efforts to create social environments where employees feel cared for and where their emotional responses take priority.

 In the three trust preserving organizations, this was actively supported by concrete actions.
-For example, a RetailCo partner recounted how her "diary was just cleared" as affected partners became her priority over "every other appointment".
-Senior managers recognized that shifting organizational members' negative emotional states to more positive ones would require considerable time and support: "Let's make time to care for them.
-Don't expect them to make the emotional leap at the same pace they're making the intellectual leap."
-(M7RC).
-Importantly, for those who had concerns about RetailCo's communication, the emphasis on personal support helped to balance the perceived negative effects: "The support you got within the local branch was excellent.
+For example, a RetailCo partner recounted how her 'diary was just cleared' as affected partners became her priority over 'every other appointment'.
+Senior managers recognized that shifting organizational members' negative emotional states to more positive ones would require considerable time and support: 'Let's make time to care for them.
+Don't expect them to make the emotional leap at the same pace they're making the intellectual leap' (M7 RC).
+Importantly, for those who had concerns about RetailCo's communication, the emphasis on personal support helped to balance the perceived negative effects: 'The support you got within the local branch was excellent.
 If you weren't happy, you could speak to your [line manager] or personnel.
-People were easily accessible."
+People were easily accessible.'

-At CityCouncil, the budget cuts and subsequent transformational change program evoked worry and cynicism amongst organizational members who were concerned about job losses and occupational retraining.
+At CityCouncil, the budget cuts and subsequent transformational change programme evoked worry and cynicism among organizational members who were concerned about job losses and occupational retraining.
 In response, senior managers created conversational platforms for people to share their concerns and work through defensive feelings, in recognition that unresolved feelings could lead to withdrawal.
-They also welcomed critique on the proposed changes: "I've got to take it on the chin and I've got to listen" (M2CC).
+They also welcomed critique on the proposed changes: 'I've got to take it on the chin and I've got to listen' (M2 CC).
 This approach set the foundations for more cooperative interaction.
-Employees also frequently referenced the support and coaching they received on the SWITCH program.
-Many had been employed in their respective roles for a large part of their careers and were concerned about their ability to fulfill new responsibilities.
+Employees also frequently referenced the support and coaching they received on the Switch programme.
+Many had been employed in their respective roles for a large part of their careers and were concerned about their ability to fulfil new responsibilities.
 Coaching allowed them to shift from uncertainty to believing in their capabilities.

-Yet, while many employees on the program experienced the new role as an opportunity, "It's just absolutely been the most exhilarating experience of my life."
-(E10CC), some were more cynical suggesting that senior managers used SWITCH as a PR strategy to cover up redundancies and "save face" (E9CC).
-For these interviewees, SWITCH was mainly politically motivated: "they don't want to be seen to be failing" (E9CC) as local "politicians didn't want any redundancies" (E11CC), also because the council was an important employer in the city.
+Yet, while many employees on the programme experienced the new role as an opportunity, 'It's just absolutely been the most exhilarating experience of my life' (E10 CC), some were more cynical, suggesting that senior managers used Switch as a PR strategy to cover up redundancies and 'save face' (E9 CC).
+For these interviewees, Switch was mainly politically motivated: 'They don't want to be seen to be failing' (E9 CC) as local 'politicians didn't want any redundancies' (E11 CC), also because the council was an important employer in the city.
 Nevertheless, there seemed to be a general consensus that generating significant savings was an economic necessity and not easy.
-Many proposed that despite possible criticism, overall decision-makers at CityCouncil had good intentions, "at least they're trying to do something" (E12CC).

-Some even concluded that the program provided direct evidence of CityCouncil's benevolence: "SWITCH has provided the evidence that they do actually care."
-(E15CC).
+Many proposed that despite possible criticism, overall decision-makers at CityCouncil had good intentions, 'at least they're trying to do something' (E12 CC).
+Some even concluded that the programme provided direct evidence of CityCouncil's benevolence: 'Switch has provided the evidence that they do actually care' (E15 CC).
+Another employee explained:

-Another employee suggested:

-"I wouldn't be here if the Council hadn't done what was done.
-So, to me, as much as I might not like everything else that the process goes through, fundamentally the Council are doing the best they can for its employees."
-(E13CC)
+I wouldn't be here if the Council hadn't done what was done.
+So, to me, as much as I might not like everything else that the process goes through, fundamentally the Council are doing the best they can for its employees.
+(E13 CC)